Daniel-KM/Omeka-S-module-Comment/README.md

 It’s possible to comment resources internally, for example to improve the quality of metadata, or in a discussion between an author and a reviewer.

+### Groups

+To manage comments, you may add groups with item sets in settings.
+For better urls, you may add a redirection with module [Redirector].

 TODO
 ----

-- [ ] Move some parameters from main settings to site settings.
+- [x] Move some parameters from main settings to site settings.
 - [ ] Convert comment into annotations (module Annotate).
 - [ ] Manage comments with module Guest.